 I am an AHRC-funded Collaborative Doctoral Partnership PhD researcher with the University of Leeds and The National Gallery.
-My research project focuses on the collection of continental Old Masters at Harewood House, Yorkshire, which was formed during and after WWI by Henry Viscount Lascelles, later 6th Earl of Harewood.
+My research project focuses on the collection of continental Old Masters at Harewood House, Yorkshire, which was formed during and after WWI by Henry Viscount Lascelles, later the 6th Earl of Harewood.
 At a time when many country-house owners were disposing of individual masterpieces or their whole art collections, the 6th Earl’s extensive purchases of primarily Italian Old Masters, first for Chesterfield House, London, and later for Harewood House, is highly distinctive.
-Whilst some attention has already been given to the patterns of disposal of Old Master paintings at this time, starting with the high profile Hamilton Palace sales in 1882, my research will focus on the acquisition of Old Masters for British private collections during the first half of the twentieth century.
-The 6th Earl’s collecting habits challenge the conventional understanding that the traffic in Old Master paintings was exclusively one-way, from Britain to America, during this period.
-My research will also consider the 6th Earl’s support for the contemporary cultural life of Yorkshire, and examine the inherent tension in the support for contemporary art and its patronage and that of the art of the past through the increasing emphasis on cultural heritage.
+Much scholarly attention has already been given to the patterns of disposal of Old Master paintings from British aristocratic collections from the 1880s onwards.
+My research contributes to this body of research by challenging the dominant narrative that the flow of Old Masters was exclusively one way during this period, from Britain to America.
+Dominent themes within my research are contemporary ideas around aristocratic cultural heritage, particularly as this overlaps with national heritage, as well as class and the ways in which the aristocracy sought to maintain its position in a changing society.

 - The British art market in the twentieth century